 Student Name Date Thinking about Permeability Permeability is the rate at which water will flow through soil or rocks.
 Highly permeable materials, such as gravel and sand, allow water to move quickly through them.
 Materials with low permeability, such as clay, don't allow water to flow through freely.
 Some materials have no permeability; we call those "impermeable" or "impervious."
-Think about examples in your everyday life.
+Te.
 You get stuck waiting for the bus in the rain.
-Your jeans are permeable (water soaks in), but your raincoat is impermeable (hopefully) so that your upper half is dry.
-What are some other materials that are permeable?
+Your your raincoat is impermeable (hopefully) so that your terials that are permeable?
 Permeability also refers to the degree to which soils and rock are interconnected, depending upon size and shape of pore spaces and the size and shape of their interconnections.
 Generally, the coarser (containing more large particles like sand and gravel) the soil, the more permeable it is.
-However, if the pore spaces are not well connected, the permeability will be low.
-Water will run through more permeable soils at a faster rate than through soils with small particles and/or less connectivity.
-This concept (along with porosity) is important in understanding how water soaks through the ground (infiltrates) into an aquifer, a key component of the complex relationship between surface water and groundwater.
-What are the important vocabulary words in these paragraphs?
-What are the main ideas in these paragraphs?
-Why is permeability important in the relationship between surface water and groundwater? why is permeability important in the relationship between surface water and groundwater?
+However, if the pore spaces are not well connected, the permeability will be low. particles and/or less connectivity.
+This cor- e ground (infiltrates) into an aquifer, a key component What are the important vocabulary words in these paragraphs?
+What are the main ideas in these paragraph ns?
+Why is permeability important in the relati ionship between surface water and groundwater?